richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 This document identifies some of the key individual and organizations and the roles they play in that process.

-# Terminology
+## Terminology

-In general, this document refers to individual roles as individuals, such as "a Document Editor."
+This document refers to individual roles as individuals, such as "a Document Editor."
 In reality, many roles are filled by more than one person at the same time.
 For clarity, this document does not use phrases like "Chair (or co-chair)."

+## Changes since RFC 2028

+The following changes have been made, in no particular order:

+- Added the role of Responsible AD and re-ordered {{individuals}} to follow the typical workflow.

+- Added the LLC and IETF Trust to {{organizations}}, updated the description of the RFC Editor.

+- Added {{acknowledgements}} and {{terminology}} and cleaned up some wording throughout the document.

-# Key Individuals in the Process
+# Key Individuals in the Process {#individuals}

 This section describes the individual roles involved in the process.
 It attempts to list the roles in the order in which they are involved